bahrus/deframe/README.md

 If you throttle your network, you will see an ugly style-less iframe show the text first, which will then morph into a custom element.

+You can fix this by styling the iframe the way you like it, or setting display none (and you can put it your head tag if you want).

 How not-awesome is that?

 ## Why not just use iFrames and skip the web component part?